Quantum metrics from length functions on \'etale groupoids: AF groupoids

 \begin{proof} Note first that if $\G$ is compact, then the result follows from \cref{prop:CQMS-from-compact-AF-subgroupoid}.
 We will therefore assume throughout the proof that $\G$ is not compact, and thus that the length function $\ell$ is unbounded.

 We wish to employ the norm approximation condition from \cref{thm:new-characterization}.
 To prove the present theorem, we will use Fourier multipliers coming from restriction down to the subgroupoids $\G_m$, and instead of the operator norm expression from \eqref{eq:norm-approximation-yields-CQMS}, we will use the corresponding $I$-norm expression.
 This will suffice since the $I$-norm dominates the reduced groupoid $C^*$-algebra norm.
 Note also that it suffices to prove the statement for $n=1$ commutators, as the cases $n \geq 2$ follows from this.
-Fix a probability measure $\mu$ on $\Go$, and define the set $E_{\cK, 1}$ as in \eqref{eq:BL-for-groupoids}.
-Let $\varepsilon > 0$ be arbitrary.
-By \cref{thm:new-characterization} it suffices to show there is $\phi \in \FS(\G)$ with $\phi_{\vert_{\Go}} \in \C \cdot 1_{\Go}$ which is $\cK$-continuous and for which
+Let $E_{\cK, 1}$ be as in \eqref{eq:def-E-set}, and let $\varepsilon > 0$ be arbitrary.
+By \cref{thm:new-characterization} it suffices to show there is $\phi \in C_c(\G)$ with $\phi_{\vert_{\Go}} = 1_{\Go}$ which is $\cK$-continuous and for which